grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 Examples where it would be useful:

 - The user views a dashboard with historical data.
-By adding an extension point to this part of the UI the Machine Learning app plugin can give the user the ability to create a forcast for that data directly from the panel.
+By adding an extension point to this part of the UI the Machine Learning app plugin can give the user the ability to create a forecast for that data directly from the panel.
 - The user views a firing alert.
 By adding an extension point to this part of the UI the Incident app plugin can give the user the ability to create an incident directly from the alert view.

 ## Why should I add an extension point?

-Adding an extension point to your UI gives a number of benefits souch as:
+Adding an extension point to your UI gives a number of benefits such as:

 - Add the UI extension point once to enable multiple plugins to extend your UI with new functionality.
 No additional effort needed to provide functionality from more plugins in your UI.
 - Clean separation of concerns.
 Your application does not need to know anything about the plugin extending your UI.